 Federal policy that protects human subjects in federally funded research.
 Revised Common Rule in effect as of 7/19/18.

 Response to congressional and FDA activities regarding revised oversight of in vitro diagnostic tests including LDTs.

 Data Integrity of Private Payer Rates of CLFS

 APHL joined organizations in the laboratory community to raise concerns of the integrity of the data CMS collected when determining accurate weighted median of private payer rates for tests on the Clinical Laboratory Fee Schedule (CLFS).
 The letters urge Seema Verma, Administrator of CMS, to involve all stakeholders when calculating and establishing pricing.

-APHL led a group of governmental public health organizations in a letter to Congress to oppose the cuts to the Clinical Laboratory Fee Schedule (CLFS) that are set to take place in January 2018.
+APHL led a group of governmental public health organizations in a letter to Congress to oppose the cuts to the CLFS that were set to take place in January 2018.
 ASTHO, NACCHO, CSTE, AMCHP, NASTAD and NCSD joined APHL in calling on Congress to immediately suspend the implementation of the new CLFS rates which cut testing of public health importance up to 35-40%.

 Repeal of Prevention and Public Health Fund